themagicbean/Machine-Learning-Course-1/README.md

-# Machine-Learning-Course-1
+# Machine-Learning-Course
-Backup of Exercises Completed for Machine Learning Course (First Part, prior to ANN / CNN)
+Backup of Exercises Completed for Machine Learning Course